aabiddanda/aabiddanda.github.io/_sources/index.md.txt

 ::::
 ----

 **I am on the academic job market!
-If your department is looking for a human geneticist with broad interests - please drop me a line.**
+If your department is looking for a population geneticist with broad interests - please drop me a line.**

 <h3>About</h3>

-I am a human geneticist developing statistical methods to understand human evolution and fertility traits.
+I am a population geneticist developing statistical methods to understand human evolution and reproductive traits.
 I am currently a postdoctoral fellow at [Johns Hopkins University](https://bio.jhu.edu/) advised by [Rajiv McCoy](https://mccoy-lab.org/).
 My [research interests](/research/) broadly span problems in theoretical and applied population genetics.

 Previously, I was a postdoctoral fellow at the University of Oxford in the group of [Pier Palamara](https://palamaralab.github.io/) and also worked as a computational biologist at a biotechnology startup.
 I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/).